Did you actually Escape to the Country yourself?

 I’ve only ever driven one type of car since I was 17 and that’s a Land Rover.
 It’s hard to imagine wanting to drive anything else, and of course they are still designed and built in Britain.
 Wherever you see one around the world, it’s nice to think where it came from.
 I’ve even driven to the Sahara and back in one of them.
 I just love their versatility.
 My love affair with Land Rovers was cemented recently when Land Rover Owner magazine came to my home to do a feature about my love of them.

 Favourite Recent Film?

 The King’s Speech.
 T took me to see it a couple of days after its release.
 It’s just beautifully crafted, and just goes to show that you don’t need to break Hollywood budgets to produce a winner.
 It was obvious that it was going to be a huge success.
 As an historian, I also love films with a strong factual basis.

 I’m going to have to cheat here.
 Paris , Rome, Barcelona, Edinburgh, York, parts of London, Bath, Bristol and Norwich.
 That’s quite a long list but they are all favourites.

-Gardening is perhaps the really big and constant one, and as well as sailing, I love blokarts, and photography.
+Gardening is perhaps the really big and constant one, and as well as sailing, I love blow carts, and photography.
+I am currently using an SLR Canon 450D.
 My workshop is a real haven – I just love making and restoring things.
-We also have Iolo (our Labrador) of course– and he’s the perfect excuse to keep getting outdoors!
+We of course also now have Iolo the Labrador – and he’s the perfect excuse to keep getting outdoors!